 The Landmark High School Technology Department offers a variety of coursework for students of any skill level to explore and enhance their ability and knowledge in technology.
 We place great value on the development of executive function and study skills while using project-based learning with a strong emphasis on a discovery method.

 Each course has varying length phases that allow students to choose their own path and project and learn how to guide themselves through the experiences of setting goals, finding answers, doing research, and trying to meet deadlines.
-This occurs after experiencing a similar process with teacher guidance; then students feel safe to push themselves, take risks, and gain independence.
+This occurs after experiencing a similar process with teacher guidance.
+At this point, students feel safe to push themselves, take risks, and gain independence.

 These methods have proven to foster personal growth, generate a deeper self awareness, and allow students to become independent learners.
 We believe that introspection, creativity, thinking, and empathy are literal, not abstract; they are all directly teachable.